-In light of the current devastating situation in Ukraine and the wonderful generosity and compassion of Neve in Year 2, we have decided to change our red nose day on Friday 18th March to a 'Red day for Ukraine' supporting the British Red Cross.
-As well as dressing in red (or children may want to wear yellow and blue like the Ukrainian flag), we will also be holding a cake sale.
-Neve and her friends and family will be baking cakes along with some of our infant classes.
-All of the money raised will go to the British red cross and every pound donated by the UK public will be matched by the UK government through its Aid Match scheme up to the value of £20 million.
+In light of the current devastating situation in Ukraine and the wonderful generosity and compassion of Neve in Year 2, we decided to change our red nose day on Friday 18th March to a 'Red day for Ukraine' supporting the British Red Cross.
+As well as dressing in red (or children decided to wear yellow and blue like the Ukrainian flag), we also be held a cake sale.
+Neve and her friends and family baked cakes along with some of our infant classes.
+All of the money raised went to the British red cross and every pound donated by the UK public will be matched by the UK government through its Aid Match scheme up to the value of £20 million.

 Dress to Express to raise money for Children's Mental Health Services

 A huge thank you to you all for putting on your spots and for your generous donations to Children in Need.
 You have raised a fabulous £256.50 so have helped to make a positive difference to the lives of many children in the UK.

 Harvest fundraising for DARE- Darwen Asylum and Refugee Enterprise